damnhandy/cdk-vpc-endpoint-issue/README.md

       }
       ...
 ```
-As long as the resource itself hasn't changed significantly, subsequent `cdk synth` commands would always generate the same resource ID and a consistent `aws:cdk:path` value.
+As long as the resource itself hasn't changed significantly, subsequent `cdk synth` commands would always generate the same logical ID and a consistent `aws:cdk:path` value.
 Thus, a `cdk diff` against a previously deployed version of the stack would not attempt to replace the exiting VPC endpoint.

 Starting [CDK 1.120.0](https://github.com/aws/aws-cdk/releases/tag/v1.120.0), CDK generates very different results: